The Dual-Action Monophenolic Antioxidant TS-13 Accelerates Hair Coat Restoration in a Mouse Model of Chemotherapy-Induced Alopecia

 TLDR TS-13 speeds up hair regrowth after chemotherapy.

-The study investigated the effects of the antioxidant TS-13 on hair regrowth in a mouse model of chemotherapy-induced alopecia (CIA).
-Conducted on 30 mice divided into 4 groups, the research found that TS-13 accelerated hair regrowth in mice with CIA.
-While control groups experienced complete hair regrowth by days 13–15, CIA-affected mice without TS-13 showed delayed regrowth, starting on day 25 and completing by day 40.
-Mice with CIA treated with TS-13 began rapid hair growth on day 17 and achieved full regrowth by day 31, significantly faster than untreated CIA mice.
-Although TS-13 did not fully prevent cyclophosphamide-induced hair loss, it did not interfere with the drug's antiproliferative effects, suggesting a beneficial role in managing CIA without compromising chemotherapy efficacy.
+The study investigates the effects of the monophenolic antioxidant TS-13 on hair regrowth in a mouse model of chemotherapy-induced alopecia (CIA).
+Conducted on 30 mice divided into four groups, the research found that TS-13 accelerated hair regrowth in mice with CIA.
+While control mice and those given TS-13 without CIA showed hair regrowth by days 13-15, CIA-affected mice experienced delayed regrowth, starting on day 25 and completing by day 40.
+However, CIA mice treated with TS-13 began regrowing hair by day 17 and achieved full regrowth by day 31, significantly faster than untreated CIA mice (p = 0.004).
+Although TS-13 did not completely prevent hair loss induced by cyclophosphamide, it significantly improved the rate of hair regrowth, suggesting its potential as a supportive treatment in managing CIA without interfering with the anti-cancer effects of chemotherapy.

 Discuss this study in the Community →